Perinban/Stock-Market-Analysis/README.md

 growth patterns, stabilization, or decline affected by industry-specific characteristics and market conditions.
-These findings highlight the necessity of maintaining adjusted closing prices over time to assess financial performance and market trends impacting each DAX company within the DAX index.
+These findings highlight the necessity of maintaining adjusted closing prices over time to assess financial performance and market trends impacting each  company within the  index.

-**2.3.2) Analyzing Trading Volumes Among DAX Stocks:**
+**2.3.2) Analyzing Trading Volumes Among  Stocks:**

-The plot of trade volume data for the analysed DAX companies shows distinct patterns over time.
+The plot of trade volume data for the analysed  companies shows distinct patterns over time.
 AAR Corp. and Merck & Company, Inc. start with stable volumes in 2021, but both experience a fall by 2024 due to internal issues affecting market engagement.
 Burning Rock Biotech